davettt/local-task-manager/README.md

    - Click "⏹️ STOP" to pause the timer (task returns to list)
    - Click "✅ COMPLETE" to finish the task (moves to archive)

-6. **View Archive**
+6. **View Completed Tasks**
-   - Click "📦 Archive" to expand/collapse completed tasks
+   - Click "✓ Completed" to expand/collapse completed tasks
    - See time spent and completion date/time
    - Click "↩️" to restore a task back to active list
    - Click "🗑️" to permanently delete a task
+   - Completed tasks stay in the Completed section until moved to archive files

-6.1 **Clean Up Archive** (Optional)
+6.1 **Archive Management** (Optional)
-   - Click "🧹 CLEAN" button next to Archive header
+   - Click "🧹 CLEAN" button next to Completed section header
-   - Select a cutoff date (default: 30 days ago)
+   - Select a cutoff date to move completed tasks to archive files
-   - Click "Export & Delete" to proceed
+   - Click "Move to Archive Files" to proceed
-   - A backup JSON file will be saved to `local_data/archive_[date].json`
-   - Tasks completed before the selected date will be removed from active archive
+   - Tasks will be saved to daily archive files: `local_data/archive_YYYYMMDD.json`
+   - Archive files older than 45 days are automatically deleted on server startup
-   - No data is lost - the backup file is safely stored in the local_data folder
+   - No data is lost - all completed tasks are preserved in archive files or can be restored

 ## Development